linvi/tweetinvi/docs/source/streams/sample-stream.md

 # Sample Stream

 > The sample stream returns 1% of all the public tweets published on Twitter at any time.
-Twitter randomly selects one tweet for every 100 tweets and publishes this Tweet in the stream.
+Twitter randomly selects one tweet for every 100 tweets and publishes this Tweet in the stream. ([twitter doc](https://developer.twitter.com/en/docs/tweets/sample-realtime/overview/get_statuses_sample))

 The sample stream supports all the generic stream functionalities.
 [Read more about streams](./streams-introduction).